oOraph/blog/lora-adapters-dynamic-loading.md

 ![LoRA decomposition](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/171_load_lora_adapters/lora_diagram.png)

-As an example, in the diagram above the two smaller orange matrices would be kept in the LoRA adapter.
-Then, later, from the blue base model, you can obtain the adapted yellow one (load the lora adapter), and same in the other direction (unload it).
+The diagram above shows two smaller orange matrices that are saved as part of the LoRA adapter.
+We can later load the LoRA adapter and merge it with the blue base model to obtain the fine-tuned model.
+Crucially, _unloading_ the adapter is also possible so we can revert back to the original base model at any point.

 In other words, it is like an add-on of a base model that can be added and removed on demand.
 And because of A and B smaller ranks, it is light relatively to the latter size, and loading it should be faster than loading the whole base model.